 3. Do I have to provide for my own meals?

 Please check with the organizers whether breakfast is included at your accommodation.
 You will need to provide for your own lunch and supper.
 We do provide all participants with a campus card with an amount of € 15, which can be used at the university’s student dining halls.
 There are also a lot of local eateries nearby the conference venue where you can get an inexpensive lunch.
-For Sunday and Wednesday evening we will make reservations for a joint dinner.
+For Monday evening we will make reservations for a joint dinner.
 This is an optional but recommended outing.
 On Friday, we will hold a Farewell Dinner at a local restaurant.
 The HCA will cover the costs of this meal.